holomodular/ServiceQuery/README.md

 Support for Microsoft Entity Framework Core (EFC) and async methods.
 Note: For the .NET 8 runtime, we reference EFC version 9.
 Use ServiceQuery.EntityFrameworkCore8 if you need EFC version 8.

 ### ServiceQuery.EntityFrameworkCore8
-Support for Microsoft Entity Framework Core (EFC) version 8 for the .NET 8 runtime.
+Support for Microsoft Entity Framework Core (EFC) and async method.
+Note: This references EFC version 8 for the .NET 8 runtime.

 ### ServiceQuery.MongoDb
-Support for MongoDb.
+Support for MongoDb and async methods.

 ## Building and Executing a Query
 Construct queries using the ServiceQueryRequestBuilder object: